bonJoeV/C-STEM-Curriculum/LessonPlans/Kindergarten/Kindergarten_Exploring_Gods_Creation_AR_LessonPlan.md

 ## Topic:
 Exploring God's Creation using Augmented Reality (AR)

-## Opening Prayer:
-Heavenly Father, thank You for the beauty of Your creation.
-Help us use the tools of technology to explore and appreciate the world You have given us, and teach us how to care for it with love and responsibility.
-Amen.

 ## Tools:
 - Chromebook/iPad
 - AR App (e.g., Quiver, Merge Cube)